30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 | Mixed usage | Some energy used, some exported → moderate savings |

-The financial difference comes down to this: electricity you use from solar saves ~27p/kWh (current Ofgem Q2 2026 commercial rate), while electricity you export earns much less.
-A 30kW system is not designed to eliminate your electricity bill — it’s designed to consistently remove a large portion of it, typically 30–60%, depending on how your business operates.
+The financial difference comes down to this.
+Electricity you use from solar saves around 27p/kWh, the current Ofgem Q2 2026 commercial rate.
+Electricity you export, by contrast, earns much less.
+A 30kW system is not designed to eliminate your electricity bill.
+Instead, it consistently removes a large portion of it, typically 30–60%, depending on how your business operates.

 Cost and What You’re Really Paying For

 A 30kW solar system typically costs between £30,000 and £36,000 (ex-VAT), with most projects landing around £32,000.
-On its own, that number doesn’t mean much — the important part is how that cost breaks down per unit of generation and over time.
-At this size, you’re effectively paying for a system that will generate around 25,500 kWh every year for 25+ years, locking in a long-term supply of electricity at a fixed price rather than continuing to buy at fluctuating grid rates.
-For a full comparison across commercial system sizes, see our commercial solar cost guide.
+On its own, that number doesn’t mean much.
+The important part is how the cost breaks down per unit of generation and over time.
+At this size, you are effectively paying for a system that will generate around 25,500 kWh every year for 25+ years.
+That locks in a long-term supply of electricity at a fixed price, rather than buying at fluctuating grid rates.

 | Metric | Value |